Expert Guide to Whale Watching in Puerto Rico

 A humpback whale breaching in Stellwagen Bank National Marine Sanctuary

 Gloucester (pronounced “gloster”) is a small town on the Atlantic coast of Massachusetts with a rich maritime and fishing history.
-Last year, Gloucester celebrated its 400-year anniversary of European settlement, dating back to 1623.
+In 2023, Gloucester celebrated its 400-year anniversary of European settlement, dating back to 1623.
 The town today is known for its delicious seafood, relaxed vibe, historic structures, and of course, whale watching!
 Gloucester is located…

 Read more